sijnstra/agon-docs/docs/programming.md

 This most popular language is installed by many Agon owners and is a great way to quickly start programming your Agon computer.

+This is BBC BASIC from Richard Russell, and it has a direct line of heritage back to the original BBC Micro, and is based on the source code of the version from 1987 that ran on the Z80 second processor.

 The Agon port of BBC Basic provides a familiar yet powerful language used by beginners and experts alike.
 It runs directly on the Agon computer and is often started automaticaly by many users with a command in the `autoexec.txt` file.

 Download from here (16bit mode): https://github.com/breakintoprogram/agon-bbc-basic

 Download from here (ADL mode): https://github.com/breakintoprogram/agon-bbc-basic-adl

+In addition, there is a port of Richard Russell's BASIC V available.
+Although it runs in Z80 mode (ie. limited to 64k of memory), BASIC V includes several new keywords, and supports a handful of useful new programming structures.

+Download BASIC V from here: https://github.com/breakintoprogram/agon-bbc-basic-v

 ### Z80 Assembly